Edwards, KAT both top 40 points, T’wolves stun Suns 123-119

 Jevon Carter hit a 3-pointer just before the third quarter buzzer to give the Suns a 91-83 lead.
 But the T’wolves kept the game tight, and Towns tied it at 107 after a 3-pointer with less than five minutes remaining.
 Towns also added 10 rebounds and eight assists.

+These were the kinds of performances the T’Wolves envisioned when they selected Edwards, who has a sweet jumper and elite athleticism that led to a few highlight-reel dunks on Thursday.
+The 6-foot-4 guard is averaging 30.6 points over his last five games.

 Devin Booker led the Suns with 35 points on 13-of-22 shooting.
 Phoenix lost for just the fifth time in its last 23 games.
+Chris Paul and Mikal Bridges both added 17 points.

+“Our game plan discipline wasn’t at a high level on defense and we were sloppy on offense,” Suns coach Monty Williams said.
+“When a team comes into your home and scores 123 points and two guys go for 83 points, that is a lack of being ready.”

 The Suns got off to a slow start, but back-to-back 3s from Dario Saric and Booker tied it at 25 by the end of the first quarter.
 Phoenix pulled ahead 58-53 by halftime.